DuxtX/ME410-Lecture-MuJoCo/Documents/Configure MuJoCo Environment.md

 ## 3. Install MuJoCo Python bindings
 1. Open the Anaconda Prompt from the Start menu;
-2. Create a new environment using the command below:
+2. Create a new environment using the command:

 	`conda create --name mujoco python=3.9`
-3. Activate the environment using the command below:
+3. Activate the environment using the command:

 	`conda activate mujoco`
 4. Install required dependencies: